The Messages app is the standard messaging app provided by Apple. It is very flexible and can communicate with all types of phone.

 So long as WhatsApp is installed and set up on your iPhone Siri can normally deal with WhatsApp chats similarly to the way it handles text messages using the Messages app.
 Saying something like "text Jane Smith using WhatsApp" and "read my WhatsApp messages" should work. "read my WhatsApp message from John Smith" seems to behave erratically.
 If you tend to use WhatsApp to communicate with an individual, Siri may remember that and use WhatsApp if you simply ask for a text to be sent.
 At other times, Siri may ask you to confirm whether you want to use Messages or WhatsApp.
 Occasionally those requests aren't handled correctly with spoken prompts for VoiceOver users.

 If Apple Intelligence is supported and enabled on your device Siri may be giving summaries of messages rather than the full message and this is often unhelpful.
 The setting for Messages summaries is at Settings / Apps / Messages / Summarise Messages.
-If your WhatsApp chat notifications are being summarised, the setting is at Settings / Notifications / Summarise Notifications / WhatsApp or you can use the Summarise Notifications switch to turn off all Notifications summaries if you prefer..
+If your WhatsApp chat notifications are being summarised, the setting is at Settings / Notifications / Summarise Notifications where you can select the apps for which you want notifications to be summarised or simply turn off summarisation for all apps.